minthcm/minthcm/README.md

 This repository contains a source code of MintHCM system.

-## Installation 🧩
+## Installation 🖥

-The installation process is described on our website [minthcm.org/support/minthcm-installation-guide/](https://minthcm.org/support/minthcm-installation-guide/).
+The installation process is described in this guide: [minthcm.org/support/minthcm-installation-guide/](https://minthcm.org/support/minthcm-installation-guide/)

+## API 🧩

+MintHCM is based on SuiteCRM, so the API is very similar.
+However there are a few important differences, that we covered in this guide: [minthcm.org/support/how-to-use-mint-api/](https://minthcm.org/support/how-to-use-mint-api/)

 ## Community and Contributions 🤝